john-adeojo/Automated-Pricing/README.txt

 # Considerations
 The objective function is currently using nested for loops which is O(n^2) in computational steps.
 Can this be done more efficiently?
-Is there a better method for optimising interest income across the cohort?
+Is there a faster method for optimising interest income across the cohort?

 ---How to run ---

-Step 1 - Navigate to folder directory storing this project in your command prompt Step 2 - Run the commands below in your command prompt.
+Step 1 - Navigate to folder directory storing this project in your command prompt
+- open your command prompt
+- type cd <directory package is saved to>

+Step 2 - Run the commands below in your command prompt.

 py -m venv env
 .\env\Scripts\activate
-pip install requirements.txt
+pip install -r requirements.txt python loan_optimizer_v2.py
-python loan_optimizer.py